Winter Weather Advisories Now In Effect For Much Of Region As Storm Nears

 It will be sharply colder overnight Sunday into Monday, with a low temperature in the upper 20s and wind-chill values between 20 and 25 degrees.

-Clouds will roll in on Monday morning, with the chance for snow and a wintry mix starting around midday on a day in which the high temperature will be in the low 30s.
+Clouds will roll in on Monday morning, with the chance for snow and a wintry mix starting after nightfall Monday on a day in which the high temperature will be in the low 30s.

+There will be a wintry mix with snow at times overnight into Tuesday.

 The chance for sleet and freezing rain will continue until around 9 a.m.
 Tuesday south of 1-287 and the Merritt Parkway when the temperature is expected to rise to the mid 30s.